FradoGraphics/QuadtreeDemo/README.md

 Build instructions and dependencies:
 ----------------------

-The project should compile and link with Visual Studio 2005 and later.
+The project builds with Visual Studio 2022.
+A CMakeLists.txt file is provided for project file generation using CMake.

-Project and solution files are provided for VS 2022, VS 2017 and VS 2005.
+Legacy project and solution files are provided for VS 2017 and VS 2005.
 Parts of the source code depend on Microsoft's WIN32/ATL libraries.
 The freeglut library is used for OpenGL context creation and navigation control.